 The main street has a variety of shops open seven days a week including antiques, gifts, cafes and hotels.
 The Moonta Gallery of the Arts in the Town Hall exhibits local artists with exhibitions changing every month.

-Moonta Mines State Heritage Area.
+Moonta Mines National Heritage Area.

 Take to the Moonta Mines Walking Trails, or ride the 50-minute round trip on the Moonta Mines Tourist Railway.
-Both are a great way to take in some of the Moonta Mines State Heritage Area.
+Both are a great way to take in some of the Moonta Mines National Heritage Area.